Telephone numbers in Serbia: Kosovo

-The dialing code for Kosovo is +383.
-This code is the property of the Republic of Serbia which it has given by ITU to Serbia for the needs of the geographical region Kosovo as a result of the 2013 Brussels Agreement signed by the governments of Serbia and Kosovo.
-Kosovo declared independence from Serbia in 2008, but retained the +381 calling code only for fixed telephony until 2016.
-Dialing code +383 started to be allocated on 15 December 2016.
+The telephone country code for Kosovo is 383.
+This code is the property which it received by ITU through for the needs of the geographical region Kosovo as a result of the 2013 Brussels Agreement signed by the governments of Kosovo.
+Kosovo declared independence from in 2008, but retained country code 381 only for fixed-line telephony until 2016.
+Country code 383 was allocated on 15 December 2016.

-Currently phone numbers are accessible through both +381 and +383 code.